boszormenyirobert/zero-intrusion-api/Readme.md

     php bin/console doctrine:migrations:migrate

 ## After installation first Step:
+    0. Open the api log file
     1. Android Handy registration
     2. Set in the HUB
        .env ZERO_INTRUSION_FRONTEND_ALLOW_INSTANCE_REGISTRATION=1
     3. !!!
-It is currently from DB available.
-The "Instance Registrator" copy his publicId replace on frontend HUB .env  by INSTALLATION_PUBLIC_ID=
+Take from the log the public id and copy his publicId, replace on frontend HUB .env  by INSTALLATION_PUBLIC_ID=

     3. Create public and private key in the